falgon/PuzzleGame/README.md

 # PuzzleGame
-the sample program of teaching materials
+This is the sample program of teaching materials that only one file and very simply code.

 # Required libraries
 * DxLib